zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Descriptive Plots

 Most plots in this vignette can be filtered, ordered, grouped, and quantiled by any of the desired metrics.
 Here is an example of what can be done with the TSS sequence motif plot using TSR metrics.
-In this plot the dominant TSSs of each TSRs are only considered, and TSSs with a score below 10 are discarded.
+In this plot, only the dominant TSSs of each TSR is considered, and TSSs with a score below 10 are discarded.
 The plot is then split by the shape class of the TSR.
-A more detailed guide on advanced plotting can be found here.
+A more detailed guide to advanced plotting can be found here.

 ```
 assembly <- system.file("extdata", "S288C_Assembly.fasta", package = "tsrexplorer")